NBICreator/NBICreator/README.md

 # Important

-This project is currently considered to be in beta, so major changes will occur between builds that may break previously saved templates for example.
+This project is currently considered to be in beta, so major changes will occur between builds that may require manual action or reinstall.

 The code will also see major changes as some parts are being restructured.

-Passwords will currently be saved in clear text in the template file, so if you need to keep the passwords secure you have to enter them each time you select a template, and remember not to save when prompted!
+Passwords are currently saved in clear text in the template file, so if you need to keep the passwords secure you have to enter them each time you select a template, and remember not to save when prompted!
 Later they will most likely be stored in an application keychain, but that code isn't implemented yet.

 # System Requirements